emr4hklmn/Prompts-App-Next.js-13.4/README.md

-Technologies used in This Project are:
+Technologies used in this Project are:
-Next JS
+Next JS,
-React JS
+React JS,
-Next Auth
+Next Auth,
-Javascript
+Javascript,
-html5
+Html5,
-css3
+Css3,
-BCRYPT
+Bcrypt,
-mangoDb
+MangoDb,
-tailwind
+Tailwind,
-mongoose
+Mongoose